 Combating Black Mold

-The spores black mold releases are the main culprit behind black mold poisoning.
-The most common symptoms include chronic coughing, irritation to the eyes, mucus membranes of the nose and throat and rashes.
-Other symptoms include, chronic fatigue and persistent headaches can all be symptomatic of black mold exposure or black mold poisoning.
-Particularly severe cases of long-term exposure to black mold are more dangerous.
-Often compounded by allergic reaction to the black mold spores, these symptoms can include nausea, vomiting, and bleeding in the lungs and nose occur in the most serious cases of long term exposure.
+The spores black mold produces are the main culprit behind black mold poisoning.
+Typically symptoms include chronic coughing, irritation to the eyes, mucus membranes of the nose and throat and rashes.
+Other symptoms include chronic fatigue and persistent headaches.
+Nausea, vomiting and bleeding in the lungs and nose occur in the most serious cases of long term exposure.

 Mold doesn’t take long to permeate walls, floors and ceilings.
-Whenever your home suffers water damage, you should have a professional check the walls for mold infestations.
-They can go unnoticed for weeks, and then spring up practically overnight.
+Whenever your home suffers water damage, you should have a Paul Davis technician check the walls for mold infestations.
+They can go ignored for weeks, and then spring up practically overnight.

-Once mold creates colonies in your living space, it quickly breeds and releases toxins that make life difficult for residents:
+Once mold forms colonies in your property, it quickly breeds and discharges toxins that make life miserable for residents:

-- Mold emits a strong, musty scent that stops rooms from smelling fresh.
+- Mold emits a strong, musty odor that stops rooms from smelling clean.

-- Mold toxins can trigger long-lasting inflammation and ongoing cold-like symptoms.
+- Mold toxins can cause chronic inflammation and ongoing cold-like symptoms.

 - In rare instances, mold toxins can cause neurological issues or even death.

-Exceptionally humid homes and offices can be subject to mold infestations even if no water damage has occurred.
-If you see or smell something that could be mold, get an skillful opinion right away.
+Unusually humid homes and offices can be vulnerable to mold infestations even if no water damage has happened.
+If you see or smell something that could be mold, get an expert opinion immediately.

-To get rid of mold, the environment where it prospers must first be removed.
-Water sources have to be handled, and any remaining moisture must be efficiently dried out.
+If you want to eradicate mold, the atmosphere where it flourishes must first be eliminated.
+Water sources have to be handled, and any residual moisture must be efficiently dried out.
 Only then can mold removal and remediation start.

-Whether a dripping roof, burst pipe, or other entry point, it isn’t enough to close the tide.
-Moisture can drench hidden sections of your home.
-Without proper cleanup procedures, mold will keep returning to these areas.
+Whether a dripping roof, burst pipe, or other entry point, it isn’t enough to curtail the tide.
+Moisture can soak out-of-sight areas of your home.
+Without proper cleanup procedures, mold will keep coming back to these areas.

-Call Paul Davis today if you think your home contains black mold.
-We safely test and confirm the presence of black mold before remediation.
-You can depend on our specialists to eliminate black mold effectively.
-Keep your family safe, call for a black mold inspection today.
+If you think your home may have black mold, speak with Paul Davis today.
+Our team analyzes for presence of black mold before treatment.
+Depend on our specialists to eliminate black mold quickly.
+Keep your family safe, request a black mold inspection today.